 Within the Christian faith, Roman Catholic and Protestant beliefs are represented and offer a variety of church styles, from contemporary to traditional and everything in between.
 Protestant denominations include Baptist, Presbyterian, Church of Christ, Lutheran, Methodist, Seventh-day Adventist, Church of God, Episcopal, and more.
 The city also houses Greek Orthodox, Roman Catholic, Latter-day Saints, and Unitarian communities, and a flourishing community for Jewish faiths is also present with synagogues for the orthodox, conservative, and reformed.
 Mosques, Buddhist centers, Hindu temples, and a Baha’i center of worship round out the Scenic City’s religious landscape.

 A number of churches and facilities throughout the area are revered for their striking architecture, with several making their way on the list of the National Register of Historic Places.
 These places of worship – whether colonial, contemporary, or Greek Revival – are full of history and charm.

 For those who want to become more involved, service opportunities abound in Chattanooga.
 Nonprofit ministries and other religious organizations focus on everything from helping the homeless and supporting underprivileged children to assisting widows and implementing music education.

-For parents looking to provide their children with a faith-based education, Chattanooga is home to Catholic, Christian, Jewish, Islamic, and Seventh-day Adventist schools.
-Schools range from daycare and preschool to elementary and high school.
-Several nearby religious colleges and universities include Bryan College, Covenant College, Lee University, and Southern Adventist University.
+Faith-based education is readily available for students in Chattanooga, as the city is home to a number of Jewish, Islamic, Catholic, Christian, and Seventh-day Adventist schools.
+These institutions provide opportunities for daycare and preschool-aged children as well as teens in middle and high school.
+Local and nearby religious colleges and universities include Bryan College, Covenant College, Lee University, Belhaven University, and Southern Adventist University.
 For more information on choices for education, see this issue’s sections on Education and Higher Education.